CosmickMedia/mediahub/README.md

 3. **Groundhogg API App Password** – an [application password](https://wordpress.org/support/article/application-passwords/) generated for that user.

 After saving, use the **Test Connection** button to verify communication with your Groundhogg REST API.

+If you need to troubleshoot API issues, enable **Debug Logging** in the settings panel.
+When enabled, detailed request and response information is written to `logs/groundhogg.log` in the project root.